PhobicRemnant/Path-Planning/Fast Marching/README.md

 This section tries to implement from scrat the Fast Marching Method.

+#State - 09/16/2020

+  - Currently the development is ongoing in Python to try some proof concepts.

+#Goals

+  - Implement a Fast Marching Method propagation.
+  - Shortest Path extraction from the FMM processing.
+  - Create the solution in Julia programming language.

 References: (This is the real work done by other people)